google/highway/README.md

     the trouble of using SIMD clearly cares about speed.
 However, portability, maintainability and readability also matter, otherwise we would write in assembly.
 We aim for performance within 10-20% of a hand-written assembly implementation on the development platform.
+There is no performance gap vs.
+    intrinsics: Highway code can do anything they can.
+If necessary, you can use platform-specific instructions inside `#if HWY_TARGET == HWY_NEON` etc.

 *   The guiding principles of C++ are "pay only for what you use" and "leave no room for a lower-level language below C++".
 We apply these by defining a